Backing up an Event Store database is straightforward, but relies on you carrying out the steps below in the correct order.

 Backing up a database

-- Copy all *.chk files to the backup location.
+- Copy all *.chk files to your backup location.

-- Copy the remaining files and directories to the backup location.
+- Copy the remaining files and directories to your backup location.

 rsync -a /data/eventstore/db/*.chk /backup/eventstore/db/ rsync -a /data/eventstore/db/index /backup/eventstore/db/ rsync -a /data/eventstore/db/*.0* /backup/eventstore/db/